Nirabu/web-ui/contributing.md

 # Organization
-Nimado main color is blue: #A1B8FF
+Nitji main color is blue: #A1B8FF
-Subpages from Nimado has other colors.
+Subpages from Nitji has other colors.

 # Documentation